 - D. Maloney, IPFW Physics, Deciding how to attack a problem.

 - Alex James, IPFW alumnus, Educating a different kind of mathematician.
-Installation ceremony Sunday, May 1, 3pm.
+Installation ceremony, May 1.

 Archive of Past Seminars, Colloquia, and Events (2009-2010)